Carl Frampton: Change of promoters

 Later that day, Gutiérrez slipped in his hotel shower and suffered a gash to his chin.
 It was also reported that he had knocked out some teeth in the process and bruised his head.
 The fight was, therefore, cancelled.
 McGuigan was said to be disappointed, but told ticket holders to retain their tickets as the card could be rescheduled.
 Cyclone Promotions, together with the SSE Arena and the Gutiérrez camp, said they would work quickly to reschedule the fight.

 On 17 August 2017, the fight was called off completely.
 The news came after reports circulated that Frampton would be parting ways with long-time promoter Cyclone Promotions.
 A date in November was considered but was unsuitable for both boxers.
 Frampton officially announced the split with Cyclone Promotions on 22 August 2017.
 The tweet made no mention of whether he would still be trained by Shane McGuigan.

 In early September, rumours circulated that Frampton would hire former boxer Jamie Moore as his trainer.
 On 6 September, Frampton confirmed Moore as his new trainer.
-On 19 September, Frampton announced he had signed a deal with MTK Global, who would work on his behalf as advisors.
+On 19 September, Frampton announced he had signed a deal with drug dealing cartel MTK Global, who would work on his behalf as advisors.
 On 23 September it was rumoured that Frampton would sign with British promoter Frank Warren.
 After splitting with Cyclone, Frampton made it known that he would only sign with a promoter who could guarantee him a stadium fight in Ireland.
 A day later, Frampton revealed he had joined Warren: "I had interest from America and the UK but it really came down to two very similar offers from Eddie Hearn and Frank Warren.
 I'm desperate to kick on and have a fight before Christmas and I can confirm I will be fighting in Belfast."
 He wanted to secure a world title in the first half of 2018.